Department of Modern Languages

 Today’s interconnected world generates the need to be able to communicate in more than one language.
 As networks of international cooperation and exchange grow in complexity, particularly among governments and businesses, those who possess foreign language competence become increasingly valuable.
 Moreover, it has been shown that learning a second language can improve one’s overall writing and speaking ability.

-The Department of Modern Languages offers major programs in French and Spanish, and courses in German.
+The Department of Modern Languages offers major programs in French and Spanish, with courses in German, Arabic, and Latin.
 Study Abroad and the experience of living in another culture are an integral part of majoring in languages at North Dakota State University.
-Through the Tri-College University consortium, NDSU students may also study Chinese, Japanese, and classics for full credit.
+Through the Tri-College University consortium, NDSU students may also study Chinese, Japanese, Norwegian, and classics for full credit.

 In addition, degree programs in French Education and Spanish Education are offered between the Department of Modern Languages and the School of Education.